Library: Policy

 (C) a serious, substantiated complaint;

-(A) Licensing staff reviews the case with the supervisor and RPM.
-The decision to make a referral to the stars program administrator or designee is made by the RPM and referrals are made in writing to the stars program administrator or designee.
-The RPM may offer or accept a request from the owner of a licensed program for an alternative settlement in lieu of reduction.
-The alternative settlement documents how the program will go above and beyond minimum Licensing requirements and ensure a higher standard or quality of care.
-It is the RPM's decision to accept or deny the alternative settlement. • 17
+(1) Designated CCS staff reviews the case and referrals for stars reductions are made in writing to the QRIS program administrator or designee.
+The designated programs manager may offer or accept a request from the owner of a licensed program for an alternative settlement in lieu of reduction.
+The alternative settlement documents how the program will go above and beyond required star level criteria to ensure a higher standard or quality of care.
+It is the designated programs manager’s decision to accept or deny the alternative settlement. • 15

-(B) When a reduction is warranted, the stars program administrator or designee provides the owner and director or primary caregiver, when applicable, a letter sent by certified mail documenting the reduction in star certification level and notifying the program of the right to request an administrative review of the decision.
+(2) When a reduction is necessary, the QRIS program administrator or designee provides the owner and director or primary caregiver a letter sent by certified mail documenting the reduction in star certification level and notifying the program of the right to request an administrative review of the decision.

 (A) Within 30-calendar days of receiving the request for an administrative review, a letter is provided notifying the owner and program of the administrative review.
 Prior to the administrative review, the owner is provided at least a 14-calendar day written notice.
 All correspondence indicates the administrative review date, time, and location.
 The owner may submit written documentation prior to, or at the beginning of the administrative review, with copies provided to all representatives.